grant-nations/machine_learning_fall_23/README.md

-This is a machine learning library developed by Grant Nations for CS5350/6350 in University of Utah
+This is a machine learning library developed by Grant Nations for CS5350/6350 at the University of Utah